alamboley/old-stuff/trunk/jeux_flash/Crazy Battle/flash/src/gs/easing/easing_readme.txt

-This readme file applies to all eases in this directory EXCEPT the CustomEase.
+This readme file applies to all eases in this directory EXCEPT the CustomEase, EaseLookup, and all of the FastEases.

 ============================================================================================
  Easing Equations